smoha020/aws-saa-c03/README.md

 - Dimensions separate datapoints for different **things** or **perspectives** within the same metric
 - Use dimensions to look at the metric for a specific InstanceId

+### Example: How dimensions, namespaces, and metrics work together
+- Imagine you want to monitor the CPU utilization of a specific EC2 instance:
+	- Namespace: AWS/EC2 (groups all EC2-related metrics together)
+	- Metric: CPUUtilization
+	- Dimensions:
+	- InstanceId: i-1234567890abcdef0
+	- InstanceType: t2.micro
+- This combination allows you to track the CPU utilization specifically for the EC2 instance with ID i-1234567890abcdef0, which is a t2.micro instance type.

 ### Alarm

 - Linked to a specific metric